Takuhatsu/oxcryptopunks-image-generator/README.md

 When the assets folders are populated, it's time to run `generateListOfLayers.js`, which will read files from the folders specified in the _folders_ array from `config.js` and create the `list-of-layers.json` file with a list of all the found layers and their weights.
 Now we're ready to generate combinations, but first we need to step back and see what _weights_ are and why we need them.

-> **Note:** We will be generating one type of character at once, so `list-of-layers.json` should be generated for a specific type and then rewritten if needed.
+> **Tip:** We will be generating one type of character at once, so `list-of-layers.json` should be generated for a specific type and then rewritten if needed.

 ## Chapter 5: _Rarity_ ![alt text](https://github.com/Takuhatsu/nft-image-generator/blob/main/instruction-add-files/oxpunk5581.png "OxCryptoPunk #5581")

 Let's take the _facefeatures_ folder for example.
 There are files: `Buck_Teeth.1.png`, `Frown.2.png`, `KEYWORDBLANK-FACEFEATURES.86.png`, `Mole.7.png`, `Smile.2.png`, and `Spots.2.png`.
 When we run `generateListOfLayers.js`, the code extracts the numbers that are located after the dot and right before the `.png` extension, and includes them in the `list-of-layers.json` file as weights.
 This nft generator assumes that the sum of all the weights in one folder should be _100_ (related to _100%_).
 When a specific folder is populated, the weights sum can be checked by running `checkFilesWeights.js` (the path to the folder should be specified in the _folderPath_ variable from `checkFilesWeights.js`).

-> **Note:** Weights are calculated for each folder separately!
+> **Tip:** Weights are calculated for each folder separately!

 Thus, `Buck_Teeth.1.png` will be used, approximately, in 1% of combinations, `Mole.7.png` in 7% of combinations, and so on...